budavariam/budavariam.github.io/content/posts/2023-01-03-manager-readme/index.md

 In this sense, it makes you more valuable if you can estimate how much time it'd take you to finish a task.
 It's even better if you could estimate something that you haven't done before, of course I know it's a dream.

+In a broader sense we have detailed carreer plan document that we go through regularly to be on the same page of what's expected on certain levels.

 ### How will I help my teammates get better at their jobs?

 I'll be there for technical problem debugging and can refer to tutorials or pieces of training.